mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 # Fixing bugs doesn't get you promoted

-It's hard to prove that fixing a bug had a measurable impact.
-Generally the impact is implied.
-"It would have

-So if you see that your daily pipeline crashes every 10th run or that an alert is firing even though your service is still serving, you don't have any incentive to investigate the bug, much less fix it.
-Sit back and wait for it to become an emergency, and hope that you're not the on-call developer when it happens.

-You can, however, get promoted by *closing* bugs.

-Find some legacy component with hundreds of ignored bugs.
-Then rewrite it from scratch.
-Then you can show it to the promo committee and say, "Look!
-I got rid of that terrible old system with hundreds of bugs and replaced it with my own, which has ZERO (known) bugs!"
+It's hard to make bugfixing look sexy to the promotion committee.

+There's a small class of bugs that end up being impressive.
+Some smart person tried unsuccessfully to fix it before you, but you dug deep into the disgusting innards of some legacy code you don't even own and figured out a clever fix.
+Those can impress promotion committees, especially if you have a few that you can package up.

+But most bugs are not sexy.
+Imagine a bug that causes your pipeline to fail 15% of the time and send an email alert to the team.
+It runs frequently enough that it's not critical to fix, but it's not hard to make the case that it's worth fixing a bug that causes everyone on your team to read and delete alert emails several times per week.

+If you fix an unsexy bug, or even 50 unsexy bugs, promotion committee doesn't care.
+"So what?" they'll say.
+"It doesn't require a top-performing engineer to fix some simple bugs."
+And because *anyone* could have done it, nobody does.

+This continues until your system has hundreds or even thousands of bugs per developer.
+One of your teammates gets management's blessing to spend two quarters totally rewriting the system.
+When they're done, they are promptly promoted and showered with praise for replacing an evil, buggy system with a new, happy one with ZERO (known) bugs.

-This is not unique to Google.
-Famed Netscape developer jwz refers to this as the ["Cascade of Attention-Deficit Teenagers" model](https://www.jwz.org/doc/cadt.html) of bug hygiene.
+This problem is not unique to Google.
+Famed Netscape developer jwz refers to this as the ["Cascade of Attention-Deficit Teenagers" model](https://www.jwz.org/doc/cadt.html) style of development.

 # Maintenance doesn't get you promoted

-Given Google's incentives for from-scratch rewrites, it probably isn't surprising that Google does a lot of from scratch rewrites.
+Given Google's incentives for from-scratch rewrites, it shouldn't surprise you to hear that Google does a lot of from-scratch rewrites.

 Every few months, you'll receive an email like this: